Michael-Yuan-Trebble/UnrealEngineFlightProject/README.md

 ![AoA Gravity Demo](Gifs/Gravity-Gif.gif)

 ### Aircraft Selection / Display
-Currently there is a level that displays all available aircraft (so far only 2) and from that, select weapons and a special.
+Currently there is a level that displays all available aircraft and from that, select weapons and a special.
 This is then transfered from the gamemode's player state to the overall game instance in order to equip the right items in actual combat level.
 Hovering over options displays the object temporarily and clicking keeps that selection on screen, there are also aircraft designated "permanent", meaning they can't be sold and come free, while all the other aircraft have a cost and the button is clickable once the player has the right amount of currency.

 ### Basic Missile Functionality
 There are two groups of missiles as of now, however they function the same except for visually.
 Infrared (IR) Missiles and Active Radar Homing (ARH) Missiles, both lock on and track a target after firing and upon hit deal damage.
 They also destroy themselves upon impacting the ground and can be fired without lock.
 Missiles have exhaust effects and ARH Missiles first go through a "drop" phase instead of immediately going off the rail like IR, currently they also use Projectile Movement and use stats from data assets.
+The plan for ARH missiles is to eventually have multilock on for all available missiles on pylons in order to have some distinction that ARH missiles are faster to fire due to their long range, Active Homing nature, and multiple data links on modern aircraft.
+As of now there is no plan to make how many ARH missiles can be simultaneously launched at once, however this may change if it helps gameplay and makes progression more significant.

 ![Missile Launch Demo](Gifs/Missile-Gif.gif)